-We lingered longer than we knew we should; we had almost 700 km to drive home that day.
+We lingered longer than we knew we should; we still had almost 700 km to drive that day.
 Plus, we planned to spend several hours exploring Monaco and would also be driving through Italy, which was bound to tempt us with as yet unknown stops.

-Even Crater Lake in Oregon isn’t as blue as the Mediterranean, and every 40 kmph hairpin turn along highway D559 revealed new and stunning vistas of sea blue perfection and craggy red rock formations.
+Even Crater Lake in Oregon isn’t as blue as the Mediterranean.
+Every 40 kmph hairpin turn along highway D559 reveals new and stunning vistas of sea blue perfection and craggy red rock formations.

 We putzed along up the coast in no particular hurry with little traffic until we abruptly came to a dead stop in a line of cars.

-As we wound our way through the very heart of the city, we were met with a confusing mass of roundabouts leading immediately into more roundabouts, intense traffic filling the narrow city streets from building to building with no room for pedestrians, and treacherous tunnels spiriting us all the way back into France with a single wrong turn – which we took.
+As we wound our way toward the heart of the city, we faced a confusing mass of roundabouts leading immediately into more roundabouts, intense traffic filling the narrow city streets from building to building with no room for pedestrians, and treacherous tunnels spiriting us all the way back into France with a single wrong turn – which we took.

 Driving in Costa Rica, LA, and even Italy can’t hold a candle to the nerve-wracking chaos of Monaco’s downtown.